PV-Lab/hte_degradation_chamber/README.md

 Assembly of the degradation chamber:

-- MIT Gen 1 Chamber Build Guide.docx
+- MIT Gen 1 Chamber Build Guide.docx and the CAD drawing Chamber_MIT_Gen1.step

 Installation of software in Windows 10 64-bit: